2019 FIA GT World Cup

-The 2019 FIA GT World Cup (formally the SJM Macau GT Cup – FIA GT World Cup) was a Grand Touring (GT) sports car race held on the Guia Circuit in the Chinese Special Administrative Region of Macau on 17 November.
+The 2019 FIA GT World Cup (formally the SJM Macau GT Cup – FIA GT World Cup) was a Grand Touring (GT) sports car race held on the Guia Circuit in Macau on 17 November.
 It was the fifth edition of the FIA GT World Cup and the twelfth GT3 car race to be held in Macau.
 The event promoter, the Automobile General Association Macau-China, appointed the motorsports organiser Stéphane Ratel Organisation (SRO) to form a grid.
 The edition itself was made up of two races: a 12-lap qualifying race and an 18-lap main event.

 Raffaele Marciello of Mercedes-AMG Team GruppeM Racing won both the qualifying and main races from pole position.
 Marciello led every lap of both races to achieve Mercedes-Benz's third victory in the FIA GT World Cup since Maro Engel won in 2015 and Edoardo Mortara won in 2017.
 Second place went to Porsche driver Laurens Vanthoor of Rowe Racing, with his teammate Earl Bamber completing the podium in third.